vercel/next.js/examples/cms-agilitycms/README.md

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Agility CMS](https://www.agilitycms.com) as the data source.

-> `IMPORTANT` - This example does NOT use Agility CMS's [**Page Management**](https://agilitycms.com/resources/posts/page-management-in-agility-cms-vs-other-headless-cmss) features.
-This currently serves as an example of how you might use Agility CMS if want to maintain control of all pages and page routes from within a Next.js app.
-See [Agility CMS Next.JS Starter](https://github.com/agility/agilitycms-next-starter-ssg) for how to offload pages to your **Editors**.
+> `IMPORTANT` - This example uses Agility CMS's [**Page Management**](https://agilitycms.com/resources/posts/page-management-in-agility-cms-vs-other-headless-cmss) features.
+This means that the CMS ultimately drives what pages are available and what content is on each page.
+This enables **Editors** to focus on managing their pages, while allowing you, (the **Developer**) to focus on building UI components for the editors to compose their pages.

 ## Demo
 [`LIVE` - https://next-blog-agilitycms.now.sh/ ](https://next-blog-agilitycms.now.sh/)